 Briefly, who is Mustapha B Mugisa?
 How did you start and where are you now?

-Though I continue to oversee specialized investigations for my special clients, our focus at the Institute of Forensics & ICT Security (IFIS) is enabling companies do their own investigations though specialized cyber security and forensics training.
+Though I continue to oversee specialized investigations for my special clients, our focus at the Institute of Forensics & ICT Security (IFIS) is enabling companies to do their own investigations through specialized cybersecurity and forensics training.
 At Summit Consulting Ltd, our focus is improving your condition through crafting a winning strategy and executing it.
-At the enterprise strategy level, you look down and can see how all the puzzles –operations, supply chain, cyber, automation, risk, accounting, finance, IT, security, human capital, sales and anything in between, fits together.
+At the enterprise strategy level, you look down and can see how all the puzzles –operations, supply chain, cyber, automation, risk, accounting, finance, IT, security, human capital, sales and anything in between, fit together.
 And thanks to my varied qualifications and skills, there are few experts out there who can beat me at fixing strategy &execution for leaders.